 Golf lessons for 2 hours in the morning; play 9 holes of golf with motorized golf cart in the afternoon.

-At the College Inn, the breakfast buffet includes hard boiled eggs, oatmeal, cereal, fruit, yogurt, pastries, toast, milk, juice, coffee, tea and water.
+At the University Inn, the breakfast buffet includes hard boiled eggs, oatmeal, cereal, fruit, yogurt, pastries, toast, milk, juice, coffee, tea and water.

 We’ll depart by motorcoach to Southgate Golf Club that will be the location for all golf instruction during the week.
 Red Rock Golf Instruction at the Southgate Golf Club is one of the best practice facilities in the area operated by the City of St. George.
 It has an outdoor practice facility with natural grass teeing areas as well as all-weather artificial turf for year-round usage.
 There are two practice putting greens, a chipping/pitching green, greenside bunker, full-length practice range, and 18 holes designed for all skill levels.
 Most importantly, the staff are all PGA teaching professionals.
 After an overview by the golf pros, we’ll have two sessions of group instruction in small groups, walking from one station to another.
 During the first session, Group A will go to Station 1 and focus on irons and hybrids (75-175 yards); Group B will go to Station 2 to work on tee shots and fairway metals; Group C to will go to Station 3 for putting; and Group D will go to Station 4 and work on chipping.
 Switching, Group A will go to Station 4, chipping; Group B to Station 3, putting; Group C to Station 2, tee shots and fairway metals; Group D to Station 1, irons and hybrids (75-175 yards).
 At the end of our morning of instruction, we’ll transfer by motorcoach to lunch.

 At a local restaurant, we’ll have a plated lunch with soft drinks, tea, coffee and water included.